DataDog/hiring-engineers/answers.md

       When I restarted the agent for the my_metric check I got the message:
       2018-06-08 14:02:54 EDT | INFO | (scheduler.go:72 in Enter) | Scheduling check my_metric with an interval of 45s

+  Bonus Question: I changed the collection interval using the my_metric.yaml file in the above step.
+I was not able to find documentation on changing the check collection interval using the my_metric.py file.